Tips for Coping with an Unplanned Pregnancy [How to Move Forward]

 At American Adoptions, we offer 24/7 counseling to pregnant women wondering how to deal with unplanned pregnancies.
 This is always an option for you if you want to speak with a licensed social worker about how to cope with an unexpected pregnancy, whether you ultimately end up choosing adoption or not.

 A social worker can help you to process your emotions, determine which people in your life should be let in on your decision, learn more about each of your unplanned pregnancy options, and connect you with any and all resources to pursue adoption, in addition to simply providing a listening ear.
 Knowing how to accept an unplanned pregnancy isn’t easy, but it is the first step toward making the best possible decision for yourself and your pregnancy moving forward, and we are here to help.
-To learn more, please contact American Adoptions at 1-800-ADOPTION.
+To get more information, contact American Adoptions at 1-800-ADOPTION today.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.